-If we don’t truly start over, we risk contaminating our future and even our new experiences with our failings from the past.
+If we don’t truly start over, we risk contaminating our future and our new experiences with our failings from the past.

 1. Accept Change

-2. Visualise Your Future
+2. Visualize Your Future

 If there are things in your present life that you’d like to change and improve, that’s a great starting point.
 You need to start devoting 15 mins every single day towards visualizing the life you want to live.